Orestes López: Early life and career

+He married Georgina Vergara with whom he had 5 children: Irene Herlinda, Gertrudiz Lidia, Candelario Orestes, Adela Minerva, Orlando and Georgina.

 Arcaño y sus Maravillas

 Arcaño y sus Maravillas at Radio CMQ, c.
 1945: Arcaño on flute, Orestes López on cello (seated), Cachao on bass.

 In the 1930s he was the musical director of three dance orchestras: López-Barroso, Orquesta de Orestes López and La Unión, before joining Antonio Arcaño y sus Maravillas in 1937 as a founding member.
 López, a multi-instrumentalist, composed and orchestrated danzones, most notably "Camina Juan Pescao", "El truco de Regatillo", "Los tres bailadores" and "Mambo", which launched a new style of danzón, the so-called danzón-mambo.
 Subsequently, the syncopated bass in the tune gave rise on the one hand to the dance genre known as mambo popularized by Pérez Prado, and on the other hand to the cha-cha-chá, created by Enrique Jorrín.

 In the late 1930s, the danzón had three movements: the introduction, el paseo (the walk in a circle), and la comparsa (the main theme, in which dancers faced each other and danced).
 López's danzón-mambo, also called danzón de nuevo ritmo, changed the third movement when he substituted a montuno (based on the syncopated beat of the son-playing treseros from Oriente).
 López's montuno of two to four beats took on a special syncopated character and was given the generic name of mambo.

 Although the Maravillas disbanded in 1958, López remained active in the popular music scene, playing piano in several of Cachao's descarga albums recorded between 1957 and 1960, including the successful Cuban Jam Sessions in Miniature.